 Updated October 2013

-Intrauterine growth restriction (IUGR), also known as fetal growth restriction (FGR), is a condition in which a baby's growth slows or stops when they are in the womb.
+Intrauterine growth restriction (IUGR), also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops when they are in the womb.

-- multiple pregnancies
+- multiple pregnancy

 - the mother smoking or using drugs during pregnancy

-- the mother abusing alcohol during pregnancy
+- the mother drinking alcohol during pregnancy

-Signs and symptoms
+Signs and symptoms of intrauterine growth restriction

 If IUGR is suspected, you will be sent for a scan for confirmation.
 You will be closely monitored and the treatment will depend on the level of growth restriction and the stage of pregnancy you are at.
 If the growth restriction is severe, your healthcare team may recommend delivering the baby.

-The causes and problems of premature birth:
+The causes and problems of premature birth

 Your premature baby: